The Declarative/Procedural Model: Understanding Language and Memory

 Architect of the Declarative/Procedural Model

-Michael T. Ullman, Ph.D., is a professor in the Department of Neuroscience at Georgetown University and director of the Brain and Language Lab, which researches the neurocognitive bases of language and memory.
-While earning his doctorate in Brain and Cognitive Sciences at the Massachusetts Institute of Technology (MIT) in the early 1990s, Dr. Ullman proposed the declarative/procedural (DP) model, a theoretical framework that provides key insights into the neural bases of language learning and use.
-His work is widely cited and has applications for the study of the neurocognition of language, memory, and other cognitive domains.
+Michael T. Ullman, Ph.D., is a professor in the Department of Neuroscience at Georgetown University and director of the Brain and Language Lab.
+This lab researches the neurocognitive bases of language and memory.
+While earning his doctorate in Brain and Cognitive Sciences at the Massachusetts Institute of Technology (MIT) in the early 1990s, Dr. Ullman proposed the declarative/procedural (DP) model.
+This theoretical framework provides key insights into the neural bases of language learning and use.
+His work is widely cited and has applications in studying the neurocognition of language, memory, and other cognitive domains.

 Dr. Ullman’s Path: The Road to Neuroscience

-After delving deeper into the science, though, Dr. Ullman decided to instead pursue a Ph.D. at MIT, where he began studying language under the mentorship of Dr. Steven Pinker, a renowned psychologist in the field of psycholinguistics.
-Although fascinated by his mentor’s cognitive approach to language, Dr. Ullman sought to study the neurobiological mechanisms of language.
-With guidance from both Dr. Pinker and another mentor, Dr. Suzanne Corkin, Ullman began to study patients with neurological disorders like Alzheimer’s, Parkinson’s, and Huntington’s diseases.
-These conditions primarily impaired different regions of the brain, offering a unique window into how language is processed neurologically.
-It was during this research that he developed the DP model.
+As Dr. Ullman delved deeper into science, he decided to pursue a Ph.D. at MIT.
+There, he studied language under the mentorship of Dr. Steven Pinker, a renowned psychologist in psycholinguistics.
+Although he appreciated his mentor’s cognitive approach to language, Dr. Ullman was intrigued by the neurobiological mechanisms behind it.
+With guidance from Dr. Pinker and Dr. Suzanne Corkin, he began studying patients with neurological disorders, including Alzheimer's, Parkinson's, and Huntington's diseases.
+These disorders primarily impaired different brain regions, offering a unique window into how language is processed neurologically.
+During this research, he developed the DP model.

 Foundations of Memory: Declarative and Procedural Systems